Tuesday, Oct. 03, 2023 |

 Dr. Amesh Adalja, an infectious disease specialist at Johns Hopkins University, said that vaccinations have played a crucial role even as the nation struggles to reach herd immunity.

-Colonial Pipeline restarts operations days after major hack
+Colonial Pipeline restarts operations days after

 CLEMMONS, N.C. — The nation’s largest fuel pipeline restarted operations Wednesday, days after it was forced to shut down by a gang of hackers.